Fair Ophelia

 Julianna Foster and Lori Spencer

-Fair Ophelia marks the first collaboration between Julianna Foster and Lori Spencer.
-While examining, interpreting, and elaborating on the life and death of the character Ophelia, the ideas generated from Ophelia’s story will explore the myriad-layered portrayal of this woman seen through the eyes and perspective of the three fates from Greek mythology.
-The investigation of these characters will be realized through photography, video, and text.
+Fair Ophelia marks the first collaboration between Julianna Foster and Lori Spencer, although both have a history of collaborating with other artists.
+While examining, interpreting and elaborating on the life and death of the character Ophelia, the ideas generated from Ophelia’s story will explore the myriad-layered portrayal of this woman seen through the eyes and perspective of the three fates from Greek mythology.
+By defining the three fates as the Spinner/Weaver, the Measurer/Builder, the Cutter/Warrior which are thought to determine a person’s lifespan: the making, the measure and the cutting of the life-thread, a new dialogue emerges as these stories intermingle.
+The investigation of these characters will be realized through photography, video and text.